j-schreiber/js-sf-cli-plugin/README.md

     If omitted, the command analyses all field types, regardless if it is a calculated fields or not.
     If a field is calculated (a formula field), the type shows "formula (return value)".

+  --segment-record-types  Segments the analysis by Record Types.

+    Segmentation will run all checks per record type of the sobject.
+If the sobject does not have record types enabled, it will have
+    no effect.
+All records are returned as "Master".
+The analysis (output tables and JSON result) is grouped by record type developer name.
+    Segmentation significantly increases the number of API calls.

   --verbose  Display a table of fields that were ignored during analysis.

     Depending on the flags that were used (--custom-fields-only, --exclude-formulas) and the existing fields on the